-A new five-minute vision test using a desktop computer and touch-sensitive screen is showing promise as a diagnostic tool for a variety of eye diseases and even certain brain tumors.
+Ophthalmologist Alfredo A. Sadun and a Caltech colleague have developed a new five-minute vision test using a desktop computer and touch-sensitive screen.
+The test shows promise as a diagnostic tool for a variety of eye diseases and even certain brain tumors.

-Invented by California Institute of Technology physicist Wolfgang Fink and University of Southern California professor of ophthalmology and neurosurgery Alfredo A. Sadun, the 3-D Computer-Based Threshold Amsler Grid Test offers a novel method for medical personnel to evaluate the central visual field.
+Invented by Sadun and Caltech physicist Wolfgang Fink, the 3-D Computer-Based Threshold Amsler Grid Test offers a novel method for medical personnel to evaluate the central visual field.

 The test is sensitive and specific enough to allow an ophthalmologist to diagnose visual disorders such as macular degeneration, and to discriminate between visual disorders with subtly different symptoms, such as macular edema and optic neuritis.
-Related Links